Train-In-Blocks-Ltd/Landing/content/blog/meet-the-team-mikey-lau.md

 ## Anything else?

 "One thing that may surprise you is that I don’t like beer, cider, or anything that’s really sweet.
-I’m more of a whiskey kinda guy.
+I’m more of a whisky kind of guy. \

-In five years I see myself running and expanding Train In Blocks and helping more PTs and coaches around the world — offering more value with each step."
+"In five years I see myself running and expanding Train In Blocks and helping more PTs and coaches around the world — offering more value with each step.
+That's the ultimate aim."

 We would all like to thank Mikey for his sterling efforts so far with the business and for giving us the opportunity to work for him.
+Keep up the good work.